+- Human Rights due diligence process in production markets.
+This is the annual process of identifying human rights risks and impacts related to our production markets and prioritising according to their severity and likelihood.
+The process includes perspectives on the materials used in our products, the type of manufacturing that takes place in the market, supplier performance data from SIPP, and issues raised by stakeholders as well as an assessment of the broader context in the country.
+This process is key in informing our goal setting process and consequently, prioritised issues are either addressed in local goals or through global program, as well as industry initiatives. - Materials risk assessment.
 In 2016, we strengthened the risk assessment we conduct on the materials used in our products to more comprehensively integrate an assessment of associated risks to human rights.
 This assessment is conducted on all new materials and its aim is to also re-assess all existing materials - according to priority.
 The results of these assessments guide us in determining potential preventative, mitigation and remediation measures to ensure responsible sourcing of materials.
 The materials with specific sourcing requirements are outlined in our Animal Welfare and Material Ethics Policy.
-This policy was reviewed in 2017/2018 and will be re-launched in 2019.
-Our longterm aim is to have full traceability for all our products throughout the value chain and to have clear goals for specific materials used in our products.
-Read more in our Sustainability Report 2018 in the chapter titled 100% Circular & Renewable.
+This policy was reviewed in 2017/2018 and was re-launched in 2019.
+Our long-term aim is to have full traceability for all our products throughout the value chain and to have clear goals for specific materials used in our products.
+Read more in our Sustainability Report 2019 in the chapter titled Circular & Climate Positive. - Incident management.
+For situations and cases with a human rights impact which go beyond what is covered by and dealt with in our Sustainability Commitment we apply a systematic approach to analysing our responsibilities under the UNGPs and determining appropriate remediation measures.
+This specific analysis is integrated into our existing routine for handling cases and incidents.